3 Facts To Know When Recruiting Women To Your Company

 Even worse is the leading response to what D&I best-practices their company has in place was “none.”

 Start small: focus on a quantifiable, realistic hiring goal for improving your gender representation.
 For example, to increase female hires in management positions by 10% within six months.
-Figure out a strategy on how to get there by leveraging de-biasing software and opening up your sourcing pools.
+Figure out a strategy on how to get there by leveraging AI technology and opening up your sourcing pools.

 Fact #3: Change requires admitting to your lack of diversity